 - Fish must be legally caught with rod and reel by a licensed angler in West Virginia. - Carp legally taken by bow and meeting minimum size requirements qualify for a trophy fish citation. - Fish must meet or exceed the minimum length. - Fish must be measured in the presence of a witness who must sign the application form.
 If no witness is available, the fish must be measured and a photograph must accompany the application.
 Measure total length of fish to nearest 1/8 inch from tip of snout to end of tail.
-See Measuring a Fish on page 30. - A clear side view photograph of the fish is desirable. - Nonresidents and residents are eligible for trophy fish citations. - Applications must be submitted within 60 days of the date of catch. - Mail to: DNR Wildlife Resources 324 4th Avenue South Charleston, WV 25303
+See Measuring a Fish on page 29. - A clear side view photograph of the fish is desirable. - Nonresidents and residents are eligible for trophy fish citations. - Applications must be submitted within 60 days of the date of catch. - Mail to: DNR Wildlife Resources 324 4th Avenue, South Charleston, WV 25303

 Minimum Sizes

 TROUT CATFISH

 Brook 15 in.
 Blue 35 in.

 Brown 21 in.
 Bullhead 16 in.

 Rainbow 21 in.
 Channel 25 in.

 Golden Rainbow 21 in.
 Flathead 35 in.

-BASS CRAPPIE 15 in.
+Tiger 20 in.
+CRAPPIE 15 in.

+BLACK BASS ROCK BASS 10 in.

 Largemouth 21 in.
 SUNFISH 10 in.

 Smallmouth 20 in.
 CHAIN PICKEREL 20 in.

 Spotted 14 in.
-NORTHERN PIKE 32 in.

-Rock 10 in.
 WALLEYE 28 in.

-Striped 30 in.
+STRIPED BASS 30 in.
 SAUGER 17 in.

-Hybrid Striped 24 in.
+HYBRID STRIPED BASS 24 in.
 YELLOW PERCH 13 in.

-White 15 in.
+WHITE BASS 15 in.
 FRESHWATER DRUM 22 in.

 MUSKELLUNGE 45 in.
 FALLFISH 18 in.

 TIGER MUSKY 40 in.
 COMMON CARP 31 in.

+NORTHERN PIKE 32 in.